-The Institute of Sociology is part of the Faculty of Business, Economics and Social Science and holds four full professorships.
-These include the following chairs: general sociology (Prof. Dr. Christian Joppke), methods of empirical social research (Prof. Dr. Axel Franzen), structural social analysis (Prof. Dr. Ben Jann) and sustainable social development (Prof. Dr. Sonja Vogt).
-The institute currently hosts a research professorship for sociology of education and employment (Prof. Dr. Christian Imdorf), funded by the Swiss National Science Foundation (SNSF).
+The Institute of Sociology is part of the Faculty of Business, Economics and Social Science (WISO) of the University Bern and holds four full professorships.
+These include the following chairs: A Chair of General Sociology (Prof. Dr. Christian Joppke), a Chair of Methods of Empirical Social Research (Prof. Dr. Axel Franzen), a Chair of Social Structure Analysis (Prof. Dr. Ben Jann) and a Chair of Sustainable Social Development (Representative: Dr. Joël Berger).

 Sociological research at the University of Bern combines the both equally relevant fields of basic theoretical and methodological research with research on contemporary sociological questions.
 It is dedicated to advancing the discipline by addressing present day issues such as migration, environmental sociology, sustainable development as well as social inequality and labor markets.
 Other main research areas at the institute are game theory, comparative political and cultural sociology and network and social capital research.
 Since 2014, the institute hosts the SNSF funded project "Transition from Education to Employment (TREE)".

 The aim of our reaching is to equip students with the central theoretical and methodological skills that allow for independent analysis of sociological questions throughout their academic and professional careers.
 The Institute of Sociology seeks to ensure successful and swift transition to the labor market after completion of the university degree.
 In addition to imparting the core teachings of our discipline to our students, the Institute of Sociology is strongly committed to promoting interdisciplinarity at all levels of academic education.